Rise to Success: Career Highlights of Michael Strahan

 In 2018, Michael Strahan began co-hosting a daytime talk show spin-off of Good Morning America, originally titled GMA Day, alongside Sara Haines.

-On May 6, 2025, Michael Strahan announced that he was looking to become a minority shareholder of his former team, the New York Giants.
+On May 6, 2025, Michael Strahan announced his interest in becoming a minority shareholder of his former team, the New York Giants.